-Salary is reviewed, and any adjustments are recommended for full Board approval.
-Relevant documents are placed in the ED's personnel file.
-The Executive Committee evaluation process, adjusting as necessary.
+The Audit and Administrative Committee, the Executive Committee, and ED review the evaluation process, adjusting as necessary.
 The ED creates a workplan that outlines how the goals will be operationalized and submits the workplan to the Board Chair for distribution.